 From our experience in this industry, we have found that air purification and waste water treatment are common challenges in different stages of the production processes.
 Activated carbon can be a very effective solution in various stages at all these stages and in variety of chemical companies.

-In this article we discuss these common problems and their possible solutions.
+In this e-book we discuss these common problems and their possible solutions.

 The market: Chemical production and sales in the EU

-With an annual turnover of € 570 million, the EU’s chemical producing industry is the second largest in terms of sales in the world, after China.
+With an annual turnover of € 570 billion, the EU’s chemical producing industry is the second largest in terms of sales in the world, after China.

 Base or commodity chemicals account for 60% of EU chemical sales, excluding pharmaceuticals.
 These include petrochemicals; polymers, plastics and resins; and basic inorganics such as sulphuric acid and fertilisers.